ADHD and Addiction: Mental Health Treatment at Lumina Recovery

 The Different Types of ADHD

-ADHD disorder manifests in various forms, and understanding these different types is essential for effective diagnosis and treatment.
+ADHD manifests in various forms, and understanding these different types is essential for effective diagnosis and treatment.
 ADHD is generally categorized into three primary types, each with its own distinct set of symptoms:

-- Predominantly Inattentive Presentation: Individuals with this type of ADHD primarily struggle with inattention and disorganization.
+Individuals with this type of ADHD primarily struggle with inattention and disorganization.
 They may have difficulty sustaining attention, following detailed instructions, and organizing tasks and activities.
 This can result in frequent forgetfulness, a tendency to lose things, and an inability to complete tasks or meet deadlines.

 The Connection Between ADHD and Addiction